Stuyk/ramblings/README.md

 - [Why I left Ultra ($UOS)](./why-i-left-ultra-uos.md) - A document that highlights my time at Ultra and reflections on it.
 - [Pointlessness](./pointlessness.md) - A document about some reflection in my 30s
+- [Generational Breakdown](./generational-breakdown.md) - A document reflecting on how Millenials got to where they are today.

 ## Health